Where is Dewa Sanzan?

+To participate in the ceremony, we first to make the journey up the mountain.
 We headed to Mt.
 Gassan in howling wind and rain to visit a shrine.
-The pilgrimage trail was officially closed for the season, but we braved the elements by treading precariously on the path of a slippery, wooden walkway laid across a marshland of dwarf bamboo and grassland.
+Actually, the pilgrimage trail was officially closed for the season.
+However, we braved the elements by treading precariously on the slippery, wooden walkway laid across a marshland of dwarf bamboo and grassland.

 Our visit to Mt.
 Yudono was an epic experience where we were sworn to secrecy by the priest about the ceremony of “rebirth” that we underwent to symbolize being spiritually reborn to start a new journey in life.
-It is a taboo to divulge the secret of the ritual, but suffice to say that the experience is something I will always remember.
+It is a taboo to divulge the secret of the Japanese ritual of rebirth, but suffice to say that the experience is something I will always remember.

 Dewa Sanzan is a pilgrimage, but mere mortals with spiritual interest will find the journey enlightening and soul stirring.
 Reflecting on my own awesome experience of the religious encounter, I now appreciate why mountains belong to the realms of the gods.